ArachitaP/pwn.college_Arachita/FileGlobbing.md

 I learned how to access the file through home directory by specifying the path and then finding the required files using [].

 ## Multiple globs
+ We put a few happy, but diversely-named files in /challenge/files.
+Go cd there and run /challenge/run, providing a single argument: a short (3 characters or less) globbed word with two * globs in it that covers every word that contains the letter p.
 ### Solve
 Went to the challenge files directory and then did challenge run and passed *p* as an argument.
 **Flag:-** pwn.college{cbbU18nn3tfOSa6UGBxPbJ7P14h.0lM3kjNxwCOykjNzEzW}